priv-kweihmann/meta-sca/docs/conf/findingsfilter.md

 You can additionally filter by the scope of a finding.

-For each tool the specific findings are categorized to scope-level (security, functional and style).
+For each tool the specific findings are categorized to scope-level (security, functional or style).
-By setting setting global variable **SCA_SCOPE_FILTER** you can configure which scope will be exported.
+By setting global variable **SCA_SCOPE_FILTER** you can configure which scope will be exported.

-E.g. if you configure **SCA_SCOPE_FILTER** to __"security*__ only findings with the 'security' scope will be exported.
+E.g. if you configure **SCA_SCOPE_FILTER** to __security__ only findings with the 'security' scope will be exported.